ScaleIT-Org/documentation/source/appguideline.md

 git clone git@github.com:ScaleIT-Org/nodejs-backend-skeleton.git
 ```

-then go into the root of the newly created folder and resolve the dependencies with [NPM][7].
+Then go into the root of the newly created folder and resolve the dependencies with [NPM][7].
 ```
 cd nodejs-backend-skeleton+ohzeq  .git
 npm install
 ```
-as next step you need to build the frontend.
+As a next step you need to build the frontend.
 This is also done with NPM where some ionic scripts are executed.
 In this step the whole frontend will be build, typescripts transformed and dependencies resolved.
 Everything with the following simple command:
 ```
 npm run build
 ```
-isn't it easy?
+Isn't that easy?
 Now you can start everything with:
 ```
 node server.js